El Vizcaíno Biosphere Reserve: History

 Native groups first inhabited this region over eleven thousand years ago.
 They may have been nomads who came overland from the north of the American continent, or they may have been marine-oriented groups using boats to follow the coastline.
 At the dawn of the historic period, their successors were the Cochimi, foragers who exploited the natural resources of the coast, the inland plains, and the Sierra de San Francisco.
 Travelers trekking into this mountainous region can still see the natives' cave art.
 Spanish explorers arrived in the area in the 16th century.
 Juan Rodríguez Cabrillo was the first explorer to navigate the coastlines, whereas Sebastián Vizcaíno explored inland, in what is now the biosphere reserve in 1596 on behalf of Gaspar de Zúñiga, viceroy of New Spain.

 Fauna

 Animals that have adapted to these extreme conditions include a variety of nocturnals such as coyotes, rodents, and hares; others have adapted to only ingesting water from succulents.
-Outstanding among the mammals is the Baja California pronghorn (Antilocapra americana peninsularis), an endemic subspecies of the Pronghorn, which is one of the swiftest mammals on Earth.
-The last populations of this subspecies can be found in the region.
-The Vizcaíno is also the habitat of the desert bighorn sheep (Ovis canadensis nelsoni), Mule deer (Odocoileus hemionus peninsulae), and dozens of resident and migratory birds.
+Outstanding among the mammals is the Baja California pronghorn (an endemic subspecies of the pronghorn); the last populations of this subspecies can be found in the region.
+The Vizcaíno is also the habitat of the desert bighorn sheep, mule deer, and dozens of resident and migratory birds.
 Of special importance: the ospreys, cormorants, herons, and gulls—and four species of sea turtles.
-On the coastline and islets there are many marine mammals, such as northern elephant seals (Mirounga angustirostris), California sea lions (Zalophus californianus), dolphins, and gray whales (Eschrichtius robustus).
+On the coastline and islets there are many marine mammals, such as northern elephant seals, California sea lions, dolphins, and gray whales.